One Percentage Point = 1%, as a simple difference.

 |Or is that:||a 2% rise||(from 10% to 12%)|

 Correctly speaking, that was a 20% rise, because "%" is a ratio of two values (the new value divided by the old value).

-However, people with home loans may think you mean that interest rates went from 10% to 30%, and you don't want them falling over in surprise!
+But people with home loans may think you mean that interest rates went from 10% to 30%, and you don't want them falling down in surprise!

 So here are two correct ways to talk about a rise from 10% to 12%:

 |a rise of 2 Percentage Points|

 When in doubt, use both.
 For example, "Interest rates increased by 2 Percentage Points today, meaning a 20% increase in interest payments"